340:60-1-6. Program eligibility and procedures

 (X) racial, ethnic, religious, sexual, physical or mental disability, or age discrimination or harassment by an employer or other employees; or

 (XI) crisis intervention needed due to domestic violence issues.

 (2) Incentive bonuses.
-Incentive bonuses are available to eligible individuals; however, the maximum total benefit amount, RCA plus incentive bonuses, that any family unit may receive is the payment standard amount times the eight-month eligibility period as established by the ORR Director.
-Once the maximum benefit amount is reached, the family unit is no longer eligible for RCA or incentive bonuses even when the family unit has been in the U.S. less than eight-calendar months.
+Incentive bonuses are available to eligible individuals; however, the maximum total benefit amount, RCA plus incentive bonuses, that any family unit may receive is the payment standard amount times the 12-month eligibility period.
+When the maximum benefit amount is reached, the family unit is no longer eligible for RCA or incentive bonuses even when the family unit has been in the U.S. less than 12-calendar months.

 (A) Early job acceptance bonus.
-When the refugee or asylee obtains employment within the first 90-calendar days of his or her arrival date in the U.S., the refugee or asylee may be eligible to receive an early job acceptance bonus of up to $750 to assist the refugee with work-related expenses.
+When the refugee or asylee obtains employment within the first 150-calendar days of the U.S. arrival date, the refugee or asylee may be eligible to receive an early job acceptance bonus of up to $750 to assist the refugee with work-related expenses.
 To receive the bonus, the refugee or asylee must: